violetp2629/about-me/README.md

 * Yoga (Mondays, Wednesdays, and Thursdays)

 V Patt was born in Park Slope, Brooklyn. on January 11th of 2006.
 As of now, they have lived in the neighborhood for 15 years with their parents and two cats.
+Their hobbies include drawing, cooking, and baking, and they consider themself to make a mean spaghetti sauce.